chord progressions in tonal music

 Some writers such as Weber, Schoenberg, McHose and Piston have described chord progressions by tables which show the probabilities of chords on each degree of the musical scale moving to chords on other degrees of the musical scale.
 However, there are problem with all of these tables and there is something unsatisfactory about a theory which is just a tabular description of observed data.
 A theory is meant to tell you something about underlying patterns.
 Also, these tables describe chord progressions regardless of the position of the chord in the musical phrase and they don't account for aspects of harmony such as chromatic chords or modulation.

 There have been attempts by theorists such as Lerdahl and Jackendoff (A Generative Theory of Music) and others to produce a theory based on linguistic analogues.
 David Cope (Experiments in Musical Intelligence) uses linguistic paradigms to program computers to compose music in the styles of various composers.
-There is also work in progress in cognitive science that attempt to utilise scientific techniques to examine the way we hear tonal music.
-None of these explains how chord progressions work in the context of musical phrases and therefore do not offer theories of the syntax of tonal music.
+None of these explains how chord progressions work in the context of musical phrases and so do not offer theories of the syntax of tonal music.

-For further information on the history of these ideas see the outline thesis which explains some of the weakness of these theories in more detail.
-I plan to expand this discussion and include it eventually in the book section.
+I plan to expand this discussion in the final book.
 See also the bibliography and web links section on this site.

-The ideas presented on this website and in the book Syntactic Structures in Music explains the syntax of chord progressions in tonal music.
+The ideas presented on this website and in the book Syntactic Structures in Music explains the syntax of chord progressions in tonal music (and to some extent modal music).

 How has this new theory come about?

 The author's approach has been to evaluate musical data in a systematic way.
-The conclusions are that, once voice leading patterns have been accounted for, the analysis shows how chord progressions work in tonal music (and to some extent modal music) and demonstrates how these create musical phrase structures that are similar, in ways, to natural language structures.
-You can see how this analysis works in the section: Comparative Root Progression Analysis where you can try out the technique for yourself using the interactive graph tool.
+The conclusions are that, once voice leading patterns have been accounted for, the analysis shows patterns in chord progressions in tonal music (and to some extent modal music) and demonstrates how these create musical phrase structures that are similar, in ways, to natural language structures.
+You can see example of these structures in the Example Analyses Chapter.
+I am currently in the process of producing a full thesis which will explain the full evidence for the theory.

 The common patterns observed across this large sample of tonal (and tonally related) music forms the basis of the theory presented.
-The theory thus has an empirical and practical rather than philosophical basis.
-Some observations have been made about modal popular music in the appendix on popular music.
+Some conclusions about modal popular music have been summarised in the Appendix on Popular Music.

 Who is this site for?